OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 Daily diversion records are the most detailed diversion record data for a structure.
 Diversion records are initially recorded as `WaterClass` records, which indicate details about the source and destination and use of the data.
-Note that web services use the term `WaterClass` for all data records associated with structures, which include `WaterClass` and other records.
+Note that web services use the term `WaterClass` for all types of records associated with structures, including `WaterClass`, `DivTotal`, and other records.
-The `WaterClass` records are processed into `DivTotal` records, which record total through a structure, and for reservoirs `RelTotal`, which indicate total release from a structure.
+The `WaterClass` records are processed into `DivTotal` records, which record total through a structure, and `RelTotal`, which indicate total release from a structure, such as storage structures.

 Daily diversion records returned from web service contain measurements and user-reported values.
 DWR implements a carry-forward algorithm within water years (November to October) that fill missing